dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 between any two sets.

 We use the annotation `{:vcs_split_on_every_assert}` which makes Dafny verify each assertion independently, which, in this example, helps the verifier.
 Yes, [helping the verifier](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-verification-debugging-slow) is something we must occasionally do in Dafny.
-To futher control the situation, we use the annotation `{:induction false}` to ensure Dafny does not try to prove induction hypotheses by itself, which gives us control over the proof.
+To further control the situation, we use the annotation `{:induction false}` to ensure Dafny does not try to prove induction hypotheses by itself, which gives us control over the proof.
 Otherwise, Dafny can both automate the proof a lot (which is great!) and sometimes time out because automation is stuck (which is less great!).
 I left assertions in the code so that not only Dafny, but you too can understand the proof.

 {% highlight javascript %}
 lemma {:vcs_split_on_every_assert} {:induction false} SiAreCumulative(i: nat)